IIC3585-2024/functional-js-group-01/examples/input/testfull.md

-# PROBAMOS CADA UNO DE LOS EJEMPLOS DE LA DOCUMENTACIÓM
+# PROBAMOS CADA UNO DE LOS EJEMPLOS DE LA DOCUMENTACIÓN

 This is the first line.
 And this is the second line.